CHN-beta/ovito/doc/manual/advanced_topics/animation.rst

 automatically adjusted to match the number of frames of the loaded simulation trajectory.
 This default behavior can be overridden in the :ref:`Animation settings <animation.animation_settings_dialog>` dialog.
 Then you will be in control of the animation length.
-If you extend the animation interval beyond the number of imported simulation frames, you will get additional static vide frames at the end of the rendered animation.
+If you extend the animation interval beyond the number of imported simulation frames, you will get additional static video frames at the end of the rendered animation.

 Furthermore, the :ref:`Configure trajectory playback <scene_objects.file_source.configure_playback>` dialog, which is accessible from the :ref:`External file <scene_objects.file_source>` panel (see screenshot),